Structural Integration: A Deeper Dive into Scoliosis and Pain Management

 BLOGS BY SAME AUTHOR

-Have you been experiencing chronic back pain or neck pain and learned that it may be due to scoliosis or adult spinal deformity?
+Have you been experiencing chronic back pain or neck pain and learned that it may be due to scoliosis or postural dysfunction?
 Would you like to be able to perform your daily activities, recreation and exercise to improve your health but they often result in increased pain?
 Scoliosis of the spine is an abnormal curvature that typically develops during adolescence.
 Left untreated, it can significantly impact your quality of life.

 Read MORE